owjd03/tp/docs/DeveloperGuide.md

 support partial matching instead of exact matching for keywords

 ### InsurancePackage:
-Allow one person to have more than one insurance package assgined to the person
+Allow one person to have more than one insurance package assigned to the person.
+Similar to `Tags`, multiple `ip/` prefixes can be used in commands, where insurance packages will be displayed as a collection

+Sample input: `add n/John Doe p/98765432 e/johndoe@example.com a/123 Main St ip/Gold ip/Health ip/Life`<br>
+Sample output: `...
+Insurance Package: [Gold] [Health] [Life]`

 ### Allow nested double quotations " in name field:
 We will implement quotation encapsulation for attribute values.
 If an entire attribute value is enclosed in double quotes, the parser will treat all content within the quotes as a single string literal, allowing the use of double quotes within the attribute itself via an escape character (\").

-Sample input: `add n/"Insurance \"Sales\" Agent" p/123...` Sample output: `New person added: Insurance "Sales" Agent Phone: 123...`
+Sample input: `add n/"Insurance \"Sales\" Agent" p/123...`<br>
+Sample output: `New person added: Insurance "Sales" Agent Phone: 123...`

 ### Set maximum character limits for address/occupation/salary/name fields:
 This is to improve data quality and maintain system stability.
 Excluding whitespaces, the proposed limits are: Name (50 chars), Occupation (50 chars), Salary (15 chars), and Address (200 chars).
 Users who attempt to exceed the limit will receive an immediate validation error.

 Sample input: `edit 1 a/123ssssssss...
-(201 characters)`
+(201 characters)`<br>
 Sample output: `Error: Address cannot exceed 200 characters.`

 ### Add support for multi-screen detection